demisto/content/Packs/Infoblox/README.md

 5. Save the configuration and click **Restart** if it appears at the top of the screen.

 ### Remark
-Timestamp Parsing for syslog messages sent from Infoblox to Cortex XSIAM is supported in GMT+0 time zone.
+Timestamp Parsing for syslog messages sent from Infoblox to Cortex XSIAM is supported in GMT time zone.
 The time zone configured on the grid member should be set accordingly.
 See [Using a Syslog Server](https://docs.infoblox.com/space/nios86/423493735/Using+a+Syslog+Server) and [Viewing the Syslog](https://docs.infoblox.com/space/NAG8/22252249/Using+a+Syslog+Server#Viewing-the-Syslog) Infoblox docs for additional details.

 ## Collect Events from Vendor